MukitCSTE/UVicSENG360Labs/lab03/index.md

 - The username and password is the same as your machine's login (if you used b1xx to login, it's b1xx for the ftp server as well)

-Use command line to login - something like this: `ftp username@seng360ftp`.
+Use command line to login - something like this: `ftp seng360ftp`.
 Stop capturing the network traffic after you login.
+Exit the ftp client by typing in "bye".

 Investigate the traﬃc you have captured.
 Remember that you can filter the traffc in the filter window (for example by IP address `ip.addr == XXXX` or by the protocol type).
 Can you find the password in the traffic?

 Copy the specific packet frame containing the intercepted password in ASCII format into your report.
+To do this, select the packet with the password, right click, and select print.
+In the window, make it output to a file.
+Make sure the resulting output contains the packet header information as well as the password field.

 # Part 2: Analyzing a Secure Protocol #